 While Carol Bruneau’s award-winning 2017 book of short stories, A Bird on Every Tree was excellent and well received (“Her exceptional prose reveals how much there is to discover in the every day” raved Publishersweekly.com), it merely whetted our appetites for one of her full-length works like Glass Voices (2007) or These Good Hands (2015).
-And the wait will soon be over, for Nimbus will release Ms. Bruneau’s newest novel A Circle on the Surface in September 2018.*
+The wait is over for Nimbus Publishing has released A Circle on the Surface.

 The story in A Circle on the Surface centres around Enman and Una Greene, a newlywed couple who, just a few short months after their nuptials are obliged to move from Halifax back to the fictional village of Barrein to assist Enman’s sick mother (“Ma”).
 Enman is wounded in the shins from being torpedoed during the war while serving in the merchant marine.
 He lost his mentor and best friend in the same attack.
 He has to leave his valued post at the bank for the move too.
 Una, working as a teacher, had been dismissed for having an affair with a married co-worker.
 She didn’t know the man was married, yet she is the one reprimanded and dismissed.
 (Tellingly, she has chosen to keep this incident a secret from Enman, although there are times when she almost tells him.)
 The agreed upon plan is that after Ma dies, they will sell the house and move back to the city.
 Una obviously doesn’t like caring for Ma (“I’m a teacher, not a nurse.”)
 And claustrophobic Barrein, aside from the wonderfully deserted beaches nearby, holds no charms for her.
 She finds the villagers meddlesome, rough folk:

 Brain, the villagers called the place, as if saying the name properly took undue effort, which, for such things as knowing your business, they spared none.